Hands On. The Best Way to Learn About Flight. Hands Down.

 Ghost of Charron Lake: (Two hours)

-- Programs developed by our education specialist and delivered by our trained museum educators
+- Programs are developed by our education specialist and delivered by our trained museum educators

 - Open weekdays from 9:30 am to 4:30 pm for flexibility in school program planning